 Understanding internet speeds

-Before we dive into the reasons why your internet might be slow, it’s crucial to have a basic understanding of internet speeds.
+Before we dive into the reasons why your internet might be slow, having a basic understanding of internet specs is important.
 When you take an internet speed test, you’re essentially measuring two main components: download speed and upload speed.
+Both of these connection speeds can impact how you use the internet by causing lag or other issues.

 Download speed

 Download speed refers to how quickly data from the internet can be downloaded to your device.
 This is what affects your ability to stream videos, download files, load webpages, and more.
-If you ever find yourself asking, “Why is my download speed so slow?”, it could be because of several factors that we’ll get to in a moment.
+If you ever ask, “Why is my download speed so slow?”, it could be because of several factors that we’ll get to in a moment.

 Upload speed